cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 7.8.6 (2020-04-07) =
+* Solved WPML PHP noticed for products without a product ID

+= 7.8.5 (2020-04-02) =
+* Tested and approved compatibility with Wordpress 5.4

+= 7.8.4 (2020-03-31) =
+* Minor tweaks and tunes to the Facebook pixelcode

+= 7.8.3 (2020-03-31) =
+* Added some Facebook pixel debug logging

+= 7.8.2 (2020-03-29) =
+* Fixed an issue with adding free shipping costs to feeds.

+= 7.8.1 (2020-03-26) =
+* Fixed an issue with category filters which occured after switching the filters and ruling order.

+= 7.8.0 (2020-03-25) =
+* Added a feature where one can decide to only add the country feed shipping costs or all countries

+= 7.7.9 (2020-03-25) =
+* Only shipping costs are added to the feed for the country the feed was configured

+= 7.7.8 (2020-03-23) =
+* Changed the order in which filters and rules are executed.
+Rules are executed first, filters last.

+= 7.7.7 (2020-03-22) =
+* Changed how values are added to the content_ids parameter of the Facebook pixel for variable parent products

+= 7.7.6 (2020-03-20) =
+* Fixed a bug where shipping costs for bundled products did not end up in the feeds.
+This has been fixed now.

+= 7.7.5 (2020-03-18) =
+* Added an attribute named "Main image simple and variations" which will always use the simple and variable main image

+= 7.7.4 (2020-03-15) =
+* Fixed a bug where rules on empty numeric product values did not work.
+This has been fixed now.

 = 7.7.3 (2020-03-13) =
 * Fixed a bug where static values are added to feeds for products that are filtered out